sorentwo/readthis/README.md

 Readthis::Cache.new(url, marshal: Oj)
 ```

-If you don't mind everything handles as a string then use the pass-through
+If all cached data can safely be represented as a string then use the
-marshaller:
+pass-through marshaller:

 ```ruby
 Readthis::Cache.new(url, marshal: Readthis::Passthrough)